Duro v. Reina: Reservation

-The Salt River Indian Reservation, located to the east of Scottsdale, Arizona, is home to the Salt River Pima Maricopa Indian Community.
+The Salt River Indian Reservation, located east of Scottsdale, Arizona, is home to the Salt River Pima Maricopa Indian Community.
 The reservation was established in 1879 by executive order to recognize the occupation of the land by Pima and Maricopa Indians.
-The Indians moved from the Gila River Indian Reservation due to white settlers upstream diverting water from the Gila River to the point that the Indians could no longer farm there.
+The Indians moved from the Gila River Indian Reservation due to white settlers upstream diverting water from the Gila River so that the Indians could no longer farm there.
 Although the Indians had complained at the Gila River reservation, nothing was done to stop the theft of their water, where at the Salt River, the tribes were upstream of the settlers and did not have the same problem.
 In 1926, the Bureau of Indian Affairs (BIA) created a Pima Advisory Council and in 1934 the two tribes adopted a constitution for the reservation.
 The current constitution dates from 1940.

 Facts

 Albert Duro was not a member of the Salt River Pima Maricopa Indian Community.
 He was from California and was a member of the Torres-Martinez Desert Cahuilla Indians; thus, he was not eligible for membership in the Salt River Pima Maricopa Indian Community, and could not vote in tribal elections, hold tribal office, or serve on tribal juries.

 Duro lived on the Salt River Indian Reservation with a "woman friend" and worked for the tribe's construction company, PiCopa Construction.
 In 1984, he was accused of killing a 14-year-old boy inside the boundaries of the reservation.
 Initially, Duro was charged with murder and aiding and abetting murder in federal court, but the prosecution dismissed those charges without prejudice.
 Duro was handed over to Salt River tribal authorities, who charged Duro with illegally firing a weapon because under federal law, Indian tribes are limited to prosecuting misdemeanor crimes.
 The tribal courts denied Duro's motion to dismiss for lack of jurisdiction, and then Duro filed a petition for a writ of habeas corpus in the United States District Court for the District of Arizona.